WHS Newsletter | Issue 1.09 | 28 March 2025

 Toi Wearable Arts

-The Toi Wearable Arts Group are in need of
+The Toi Wearable Arts Group are asking for donations of

 * sewing materials, old curtains etc

-* sewing mannequins - if any has one they would like to sell or donate please let Mrs Brown know .
+* to borrow sewing mannequins / shop mannequins for our groups or if any has one they would like to sell please let Mrs Brown know .

 They can be brought into the school office but please make sure they are named so we can return them